ENPICOM/node-postgres/README.md

 - looks reasonable
 - does not break backwards compatibility

-If your change involves breaking backwards compatibility please please point that out in the pull request & we can discuss & plan when and how to release it and what type of documentation or communication it will require.
+If your change involves breaking backwards compatibility please please point that out in the pull request & we can discuss & plan when and how to release it and what type of documentation or communicate it will require.

-### Setting up for local development

-1. Clone the repo
-2. From your workspace root run `yarn` and then `yarn lerna bootstrap`
-3. Ensure you have a PostgreSQL instance running with SSL enabled and an empty database for tests
-4. Ensure you have the proper environment variables configured for connecting to the instance
-5. Run `yarn test` to run all the tests

 ## Troubleshooting and FAQ